MonicaTanglu/en-len/docs/one/chapter_1.md

 　　A man appeared on the corner the cat had been watching, appeared so suddenly and silently you'd have thought he'd just <span class="text">popped out<label class="pop">pop out 突然出现/熄灭/死去</label></span> of the ground.
 The cat's tail twitched and its eyes narrowed.

 　　Nothing like this man had ever been seen on Privet Drive.
 He was tall, thin, and very old, judging by the silver of his hair and beard, which were both long enough to <span class="text">tuck<label class="pop">把...塞入；把...藏入</label></span> into his belt.
 He was wearing long <span class="text">robes<label class="pop">robe n.长袍，罩袍</label></span>, a purple cloak that swept the ground, and high-heeled, buckled boots.
-His blue eyes were light, bright, and sparkling behind half-moon spectacles and his nose was very long and <span class="text">crooked<label class="pop">adj.不自然的，歪向一边的</label></span>, as though it had been broken at least twice.
+His blue eyes were light, bright, and sparkling behind half-moon <span class="text">spectacles<label class="pop">n.眼镜</label></span> and his nose was very long and <span class="text">crooked<label class="pop">adj.不自然的，歪向一边的</label></span>, as though it had been broken at least twice.
 This man's name was Albus Dumbledore.

 　　Albus Dumbledore didn't seem to realize that he had just arrived in a street where everything from his name to his boots was unwelcome.
 He was busy <span class="text">rummaging<label class="pop">rummage v.翻寻，乱翻</label></span> in his cloak, looking for something.
 But he did seem to realize he was being watched, because he looked up suddenly at the cat, which was still staring at him from the other end of the street.
 For some reason, the sight of the cat seemed to amuse him.
 He <span class="text">chuckled<label class="pop">轻声低笑，吃吃的笑</label></span> and <span class="text">muttered<label class="pop">mutter. 低语，咕哝</label></span>, "I should have known."